tolgaBLC/profit-maximizer/README.md

 **Your contract is now ready to use.**

 To use the contract you can do any of the following:

-Provide numbers of items bought and sold to the contract from each account:
+Provide numbers of items bought and sold to the contract from each account

 `near call dev-<account number> --accountId <Your Account Number> collectMyBoughtSoldNums '{boughtNum:<Your u32 number here>,soldNum:<Your u32 number here>}'`

+Provide a reference buy price and a reference sell price to the contract in order to get a suggested buy and sell price

+`near call dev-<account number> --accountId <Your Account Number> getSuggestedBuyAndSellPrice '{referenceBuyPrice:<Your u32 number here>,referenceSellPrice:<Your u32 number here>}'`

 ## Contract
 ```ts